 Yes!
-Nonprofit organizations, including nonprofits with 501(c)(3) tax exempt status, may engage in lobbying; the amount of permissible lobbying varies depending on their tax exempt status.
+Nonprofit organizations, including nonprofits with 501(c)(3) tax exempt status as a public charity, can lobbying.
+The amount of permissible lobbying varies depending on an organization's tax exempt status.
 Organizations with 501(c)(3) status are subject to the most restrictive regulations on how much lobbying activity they can engage in.
 Other types of tax exempt organizations can engage in as much lobbying as is necessary or desirable to accomplish their tax exempt purpose.
 In order to ensure that their advocacy efforts are as effective as possible without jeopardizing their tax exempt status, 501(c)(3) organizations in particular should become familiar with how much lobbying is permissible under Internal Revenue Service (IRS) rules.